hugo-leonardo-dev/hugo-leonardo-dev/README.md

 #### 😁 Fun facts:

-In my free time I love play and study guitar, play some indie video-games (have you played To the Moon?
+In my free time I love to play and study eletric guitar, play some indie video-games (have you played To the Moon?
 PLEASE, PLAY THIS GAME!) and listen psytrance (yes I play guitar and I LOVE electronic music 😅 why not?).
 I'm also an animal lover and father of a ~~black ball~~ cat called Ozzy.

 #### 🔴 GitHub Stats